Rebels say they seized helicopter base in Syria

 "This is a tactical gain rather than a strategic gain," Sayigh said.

-Despite capturing territory across the country's north and east, the rebels have been plagued by divisions, a lack of equipment and disorganisation.
+Despite capturing territory across the country's north and east, the rebels have been plagued by divisions, a lack of equipment and disorganization.

 They have also seen their support from civilians erode in some areas because of poor discipline, looting and bad living conditions.